OfficeDev/office-content/office-js/Word/Reference/README.md

 ## Release Notes for build 4229.1005

-Removed the Html and Ooxml properties.
-Added the getHtml and getOoxml properties.
+Removed the 'html' and 'ooxml' properties.
+Added the getHtml() and getOoxml() methods.

 Added search to the paragraph object.